 Current medical and surgical treatments have improved the prognosis for infants with necrotizing enterocolitis.
 About 70 to 80% of affected newborns survive.

-Narrowing of the intestine (intestinal stricture) is the most common long-term complication.
-Strictures occur in 10 to 36% of infants who survive the initial episode of necrotizing enterocolitis.
-Strictures typically cause symptoms 2 to 3 months after the episode of necrotizing enterocolitis.
+Strictures occur in 10 to 36% of infants who survive the initial episode of necrotizing enterocolitis and typically cause symptoms 2 to 3 months after the episode.
 Sometimes strictures need to be corrected surgically.

 Prevention of NEC

-Feeding premature newborns their mother’s breast milk Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more rather than formula seems to provide some protection against necrotizing enterocolitis.
+Feeding premature newborns their mother’s breast milk Breastfeeding Breast milk is the ideal food for newborns and infants.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend... read more rather than formula seems to provide some protection against necrotizing enterocolitis.
 In addition, hospital personnel avoid giving the infant highly concentrated formula and take measures to prevent low oxygen levels in the infant's bloodstream.
-Antibiotics and acid-supressing drugs also should be avoided when possible.
+Antibiotics and acid-supressing medications also should not be given to the infant if possible.

 There is some evidence that probiotics (good bacteria) may be helpful in prevention, but this therapy is still experimental.